Singleton in C#

-Singleton is a creational design pattern, which ensures that only one object of its kind exists and provides single point of access to it for any other code.
+Singleton is a creational design pattern, which ensures that only one object of its kind exists and provides a single point of access to it for any other code.

 Singleton has almost the same pros and cons as global variables.
-Although they’re super-handy, they break modularity of your code.
+Although they’re super-handy, they break the modularity of your code.

-You can just use a class, which depends on Singleton, in some other context.
+You can’t just use a class that depends on Singleton in some other context.
 You’ll have to carry the Singleton class as well.
 Most of the time, this limitation comes up during the creation of unit tests.

-Application of the pattern in C#
+Usage of the pattern in C#

 Usage examples: A lot of developers consider the Singleton pattern an antipattern.
 That’s why its usage is on the decline in C# code.

-Identification: Singleton can be recognized by a static creational method, which returns same cached object.
+Identification: Singleton can be recognized by a static creation method, which returns the same cached object.